Crusading movement: Eastern Christians

-Unlike the Catholics and Orthodox, certain eastern Christian communities rejected the Christology of the Council of Chalcedon.
-Among them, the Armenians—concentrated in northern Syria and Cilicia—were most respected by the Franks, thanks to their autonomous lordships.
-Many welcomed the Crusaders, and Armenian aristocrats formed marriage alliances with them.
+Certain Eastern Christian communities were treated as heretics for rejecting the Council of Chalcedon, whose teaching on Christ's two natures (divine and human) was central to both Catholic and Orthodox theology.
+Among them, the Armenians—concentrated in northern Syria and Cilicia—maintained autonomous lordships.
+Many welcomed the crusaders, and Armenian aristocrats formed marriage alliances with them.
 This cooperation led to a tenuous church union with Rome (1198) and ultimately to the Frankish Lusignans' rule over Cilician Armenia.
 Syriac (or Jacobite) Christians, mainly rural and Arabic-speaking, were viewed with suspicion and condescension; yet the Jacobite patriarch Michael the Syrian praised Frankish religious tolerance contrasting it with Byzantine policy.
 Another distinct group, the Maronites of Mount Lebanon, entered into communion with Rome, forming the first Eastern Rite Catholic Church in 1181.

 Byzantine–Frankish relations were variable.
-Following the Fourth Crusade, successor states like Epiros and Nicaea led Greek resistance, although temporary Greek–Frankish alliances were not uncommon.
+Following the Fourth Crusade, Byzantine successor states like Epirus and Nicaea led resistance against the conquerors, although temporary Greek–Frankish alliances were not uncommon.
 (Note: To secure an alliance against Nicaea, the Epirote ruler Michael II Komnenos Doukas married his daughter Anna to William of Villehardouin, the Frankish prince of Achaea in 1259.)
 In Frankish Greece, many Greek árchontes (aristocrats) retained lands and fought alongside Franks.
 Peasants suffered harsher conditions than under Byzantine rule.
 Orthodox bishops refusing papal supremacy were replaced by Catholic appointees, but Greek monasteries received papal protection.
 Latin conquest reinforced Orthodox identity, and persistent local resistance ultimately thwarted attempts to church reunification.
 (Note: The final Byzantine emperors, John VIII and Constantine XI Palaiologos, endorsed the church union established at the Council of Florence in 1439, hoping it would secure Western aid against the Ottomans.
 However, they were unable to overcome the entrenched opposition of the Byzantine clergy and laity.)

 In northeastern Europe, Catholic and Orthodox churches coexisted in major trade centres, and the schism did not impede dynastic intermarriage.
 Catholic missionary activity only intensified after the Fourth Crusade.
-Despite occasional alliances between Crusaders and Rus' leaders, lasting control over Rus' lands was never achieved.
+Despite occasional alliances between crusaders and Rus' leaders, lasting control over Rus' lands was never achieved.